elixir-editors/elixir-sublime-syntax/README.md

 # ElixirSyntax

 ElixirSyntax was initially based on the [Elixir.tmbundle package](https://github.com/elixir-editors/elixir-tmbundle) but has been rewritten since, providing more accurate syntax matching as well as better syntax highlighting.
+Works with `goto definition`!

 ## Changes